 - 1. The Counselling Process & The World of the Child - 2.
-Counselling Theories may include (but not limited to) the following: Reality Therapy, Person-Centred, Gestalt, RET and Cognitive-Behavioural, Behavioural, Psychodynamic, and Transactional. - 3.
+Counselling Theories may include (but not limited to) the following: Reality Therapy, Brief Counselling (Solution Focused), Gestalt, RET and Cognitive-Behavioural, Behavioural, Psychodynamic, Individual Psychology, Play Therapy and "specialized" applications. - 3.
 Application of these models to the following: individuals, families, and groups of children and/or youth, children or families with special concerns or exceptionalities. - 4.
 Legal and Ethical Considerations for Counsellors.